itthinx/affiliates/readme.txt

     The Affiliates plugin is free and Open Source.
 If you want to use it, simply install it from your WordPress Dashboard or download it from WordPress.org.

-    Affiliates Pro and Enterprise are contributor releases with additional features.
-Contributions help to make the plugins even more awesome.
+    Affiliates Pro and Enterprise are premium releases with additional features.
+Your support helps to make the plugins even more awesome.
 Thanks!

 * Quick & Easy Installation